 Yes, the market is covered.

-Is there a place to sit down to enjoy the streetfood?
+Is there a place to sit down to enjoy the street food?

 Seating is limited.
 If you get food from the street food vendors in the market we recommend taking it to Greenwich Park nearby.